-For the safe removal of the Clock, road closures will be in place from 8am Saturday 22nd August and 12pm Sunday 23rd August.
+For the safe removal of the Clock, road closures will be in place from 6 am Saturday 20th March until 6 pm Sunday 21st March.
 Affected routes include all roads leading up the Clock, including Frederick Street, Vyse Street and Warstone Lane with clear diversions in place.

-There will be full access to all frontages over the course of the weekend meaning there will be minimal disruption to local businesses.
+There will be full access to all frontages over the course of the weekend, and pedestrian access will not be affected meaning there will be minimal disruption to local businesses.
 However, there will be no through access, meaning you will need to follow the diversions that will be clearly signposted.

 National Express will be amending their routes, so make sure to check their website for amended timetables.

 The refurbishment of the Clock was a winning pledge in the Jewellery Quarter Business Improvement District’s (JQBID) 2017 renewal proposal.
 The project, led by the Jewellery Quarter Development Trust (JQDT), has been able to happen through funds raised by the JQBID and the Jewellery Quarter Townscape Heritage project (JQTH), a National Lottery Heritage Fund scheme.